 Chemotherapy works by stopping or slowing the growth of cancer cells, which grow and divide quickly.
 But it can also harm healthy cells that divide quickly, such as those that line your mouth and intestines or cause your hair to grow.
 Damage to healthy cells may cause side effects.
 Often, side effects get better or go away after chemotherapy is over.
 Chemotherapy works best if the cancer cells do not recover as well as the normal cells.
 Exploiting the difference in the sensitivity of cancer cells as opposed to normal cells is central to effective chemotherapy treatments.

 What Does Chemotherapy Do?

-Depending on your type of cancer and how advanced it is, chemotherapy
+Depending on your type of cancer and how advanced it is, chemotherapy can:

 Must Read Articles Related to Chemotherapy

 The eMedicineHealth doctors ask about Chemotherapy:

 How were you able to integrate your chemotherapy treatment regimen into your daily life?